Washington / Grant County

 What is the weather like in Hartline, WA year-round?

-Hartline experiences four distinct seasons, with warm, dry summers reaching up to 85°F and cold winters dipping to around 20°F. The area receives just over 10 inches of annual rainfall and boasts sunny weather nearly 67% of the year.
-This climate is ideal for those who appreciate sunshine and moderate precipitation year-round.
+Hartline experiences four distinct seasons, with warm summers reaching highs of 85°F and cold winters dipping to 20°F. The area receives about 10 inches of rainfall annually and enjoys sunshine on 67% of days.
+This climate offers residents a balanced mix of outdoor opportunities year-round.

 Winter